joycieyu/RocketProject/README.md

 2. Adjust the sliders to your liking
 3. Click the "Generate Fire Mixtape" button
 4. Preview songs by adding them to your playlist
-5. When you are satisfied with your playlist, you can add them to your Spotify account.
+5. When you are satisfied with your playlist, you can add them to your Spotify account by clicking "Add this playlist to Spotify"

 ### Audio Features
 You can customize your recommendation based on certain parameters.
 This is based on audio feature information from Spotify's Web API.